-A release is reportable under EPCRA if a release of a hazardous or extremely hazardous substance listed in 40 CFR Part 355 Appendices A and B occurs.
-The chemicals that have not been assigned RQs by the EPA have been given statutory RQs of one pound by Congress.
-If an RQ established under EPCRA is met or exceeded, an immediate (within 15 minutes of discovery) notification must be made to the Local Emergency Planning Committee (LEPC) community emergency coordinator and to the State Emergency Response Commission (SERC) (see Attachment 2).
+- [a] If an extremely hazardous substance is not listed in the statute, the RQ has been set by Congress to be 1 pound. - [b] If the released quantity meets or exceeds the RQ established under EPCRA, in addition to notifying the NRC above, an immediate (within 15 minutes of discovery) notification must be made to the Local Emergency Planning Committee (LEPC) community emergency coordinator and to the State Emergency Response Commission (SERC) (see Attachment 2 for contact information).

 The lists of CERCLA hazardous substances and EPCRA extremely hazardous substances are two separate lists that include a number of common substances.
 However, not all extremely hazardous substances are listed hazardous substances.
-In some instances, a release of an extremely hazardous substance may be reportable under EPCRA but not reportable under CERCLA.
+In some instances, a release of an extremely hazardous substance may be reportable under EPCRA, but not reportable under CERCLA.

-Releases that occur within a closed space with no emissions to the ambient environment are exempt from EPCRA and CERCLA reporting requirements.
+Releases that occur within a closed space with no emissions to the ambient environment are exempt from CERCLA and EPCRA reporting requirements.